 Research Associates

-Juliana Woods is a Graduate Research Assistant at the American University Institute on Disability and Public Policy (IDPP).
+Juliana Woods is a Research Associate at the American University Institute on Disability and Public Policy (IDPP).
 She is currently a Master’s Candidate in the American University School of International Service International Affairs Policy and Analysis Program.
+She earned her B.A. in Anthropology with a minor in International Development and Conflict Management from University of Maryland College Park in 2022.

 Her research and work within IDPP centers around examining state parties’ implementation of the CRPD in the past and present, promoting the research of IDPP online, and overseeing the center’s website and social media presence.